Global Studies

 • Analyze the contemporary global economic, cultural, artistic, political, and/or legal driving forces of globalization as well as the resistance to them.

-• Communicate in another language by taking at least two quarters of that language, or the equivalent.
+• Communicate in another language by taking at least one quarter of that language, or the equivalent.

 • Communicate using verbal and non-verbal behaviors, languages, and strategies that are appropriate to specific audiences.